MrYsLab/python_banyan/docs/examples_intro.md

 ```

 ### process_name
 This sets the name shown in the component's console header for identification purposes.
-If not set
+If not set,
 the name of the component will be 'None'.

 ```